-Machine Control buttons: Consist of Rewind.
-Fast For
+Machine Control buttons:

 Consist of Rewind, Fast Forward, Play, Stop, Record, Locate, GoTo and Loop buttons.
 For added convenience, Play, Stop, Record, GoTo and Loop are also featured on the control surface keyboard.
 The Machine Control keys can be configured in the Option/TC-Reader/Generator Menu for: